tgve/tgver/README.md

 ## Install

-TGVE is not yet available on CRAN.
+`tgver` is not yet available on CRAN.
 For now please use
 devtools:

 ``` r